ART27.13

 • Cancer Anorexia and Cachexia Syndrome (CACS) affects greater than 60% of advanced stage cancer patients

-• CACS: No regulatory authorized medicine (no current FDA, MHRA or EMA approved therapies exist for CACS)
+• No regulatory authorized medicine for CACS in US, UK, or EU (no current FDA, MHRA or EMA approved therapies)

 • 2020 ASCO Guidelines recommend no specific pharmacological intervention as standard of care

-• Potential future applications in anorexia beyond cancer
+• Potential for expansion in anorexia beyond cancer

 The CAReS Trial

-Currently, ART27.13 is the focus of a phase 1b/2a, randomized, placebo-controlled trial called the Cancer Appetite Recovery Study (CAReS Trial).
+Currently, ART27.13 is the focus of a phase 1/2, randomized, placebo-controlled trial called the Cancer Appetite Recovery Study (CAReS).
 The CAReS Trial aims to determine a safe and effective dose as well as activity of ART27.13 in terms of lean body mass, weight gain, and improvement of anorexia.
 CAReS currently has 18 sites in five countries participating.

 References: